TaherJerbi/cra-template-brokkr/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the Brokkr template.

+### `npx create-react-app my-app --template cra-template-brokkr`

 ## Available Scripts